Weed Measurements: Guide

 Connecting measurements to the way you’d use them make it easier to learn and remember how much you need for which types of products.
 Flower, joints, vapes, and concentrates are all measured slightly differently.

 A lot of people prefer to buy in eighths if they want to try new strains or if they only smoke weed socially.
 An eighth is enough to last a weekend or two in the right company.

-The “eighth” measurement refers to an eighth of an ounce, which is technically 3.5 grams.
+The “eighth” measurement refers to an eighth of an ounce, which is technically 3.5 grams (we’ll talk more about grams below).
 It’s not unusual to see a dispensary eighth that contains 4 grams.
 Growers and manufacturers always want to incentivize bulk buying, and you get the benefits.
 Who complains about more weed for less money?

 It’s not unusual to pick up an eighth of a really popular strain, like Wedding Cake, for somewhere around $20.
 It’s almost the same as getting double the amount of weed for your money.
 Even if you don’t smoke regularly, eighths are so economically priced that it barely makes sense to get less than an eighth.

 This won’t always be the case.
 Very high quality and very high potency weed can sometimes go up to $70 for an eighth.
 Most of the time, it’s worth the splurge.
 Highly coveted strains like Super Silver Haze are usually somewhere between $50 and $60 an eighth.
 If quality and potency are the most important things to you, this is probably what you can expect to spend.

 Go for an eighth if you’re a weekend weed warrior or if you want to try a new strain to see if you like it.
 It’s an affordable amount that gives you just enough without committing you to weeks of smoking the same thing.